score-spec/score-go/README.md

 **NOTE**: if you project is still using the hand-written types, you will need to stay on `github.com/score-spec/score-go@v0.0.1` and any important fixes to the schema may be back-ported to that branch.

+## Packages

+- `github.com/score-spec/score-go/schema` - Go constant with the json schema, and methods for validating a json or yaml structure against the schema.
+- `github.com/score-spec/score-go/types` - Go types for Score workloads, services, and resources generated from the json schema.
+- `github.com/score-spec/score-go/loader` - Go functions for loading the validated json or yaml structure into a workload struct.
+- `github.com/score-spec/score-go/framework`  - Common types and functions for Score implementations.

 ## Parsing SCORE files

 This library includes a few utility methods to parse source SCORE files.